 According to panelists at the August 4 Executive Next Practices “Sustainability Forum—Strategies for ROI,” sustainability initiatives can create new efficiencies in your business, save money, reduce employee injuries, save energy—in short, make both business and economic sense.
 Scott Hamilton, ENP CEO and April Economides from collaborating Cove organization SustainOC, introduced sustainability officers from a range of industries.

 Sustainability practices can benefit a business by improving the brand, reducing costs, attracting good talent, reducing waste and boosting energy efficiency.
-However, inducing thousands of employees to change habits means pulling people from their comfort zone.
+However, inducing thousands of employees to change habits means pulling people from their comfort zones.
 “Education, education, education,” said Naderehan Afsharmanesh, vice president of sustainability at Earth Friendly Products.

 Diane Biagianti, vice president and chief responsibility officer at Edwards LifeSciences, LLC., recently returned from a global road trip unrolling sustainability initiatives at Edwards Lifesciences.
 Biagianti focuses on communicating the business benefits, as people still think of sustainability as philanthropy.
 “The bigger picture, is about changing the culture and the mindset of the people in the organization,” said Biagianti, “It is a journey.
 Get as much buy in as you can.
 So much of what you deal with touches different functional groups.”

 Allergan, a $50 billion company that operates in 100 countries and a member of the Dow Jones sustainability index, is focusing its current sustainability initiatives on access to medicine and pricing.
-According to Sulaiman Hamadi, director, sustainability and product stewardship at Allergan, increasing efficiencies in the value chain is saving Allergan $10 million annually by reducing energy, waste, and water inputs as well as preventing employee injuries.
+According to Sulaiman Hamadi, director, sustainability and product stewardship at Allergan, increasing efficiencies in the value chain saves Allergan $10 million annually by reducing energy, waste, and water inputs as well as preventing employee injuries.
 Other important priorities include increasing sustainability in the supply chain and corporate governance.
-Hamadi reports the company met its 2016 health and safety performance objectives by lowering their employee injury rates through identifying hazards, having weekly management walk-throughs, and by encouraging leadership engagement.
+Hamadi reports the company met its 2016 health and safety performance objectives by lowering its employee injury rates through identifying hazards, having weekly management walk-throughs, and by encouraging leadership engagement.
 Allergan projects that it will save $8 million a year on energy by 2020.

 “Most things that have helped are communication,” said Hamadi.
 “Seventy percent of the ideas we have had that are really tremendous come from engagement with our employees.”
 Hamadi prioritized the strategic steps businesses can take to increase sustainable practices: